 As the Graduate Program’s senior administrator, Jeanne has overall responsibility for academic programs, admissions, financial aid, and policy matters.
 She also is a resource for students with questions about scholarly work, courses, student life and careers in the law.

-Nancy is responsible for administrative matters and for the academic affairs (course requirements, registration, writing requirements, exam information), overall coordination and general student life issues for the Graduate Program population.
+Nancy is responsible for administrative matters and for the academic affairs (course requirements, registration, writing requirements), overall coordination, and general student life issues for the Graduate Program population.

 is the Graduate Program’s Director of Admissions and Financial Aid.
 She received her B.A., J.D. and M.B.A. degrees from Duke University and is a member of the New York Bar.
 Prior to joining the Graduate Program, Catherine was an associate and then partner in the corporate restructuring group at Kirkland & Ellis LLP in New York, having started her legal career as an associate in the business finance and restructuring group at Weil, Gotshal & Manges LLP.
 Before attending law school, Catherine was the Assistant Director of J.D.
 Admissions at Duke University School of Law.
 Between practicing law and returning to academic administration, Catherine spent 18 months trekking and traveling in Nepal, India, Southeast Asia, New Zealand, Spain, Portugal, and the U.K.

 Catherine’s responsibilities include directing the admissions and financial aid processes and overseeing visa documentation and student billing matters.
 She is also a resource for students with general questions about student life and careers in law.

 Jane Fair Bestor